Tutorial Paper No. WEEl for the September 10-15, 1995 O.S.A. meeting:

 We can use the resulting "exponential" picture, #5, for an easy experimental comparison with the basic rectangular shutter.
 Here we see all of the pictures in a group.
 These may be a little hard to see on the screen (and utterly impossible in a small reproduction), but when viewed under normal conditions picture #5 is a good match for #l in its ability to freeze motion, is a good match for #3 in depth of field, and is superior to #2 by both metrics:

+In fact, the observed "exponential shutter" result is superior in both motion-freezing and depth of field to any single pair of aperture and time settings on the manual shutter.
+Once again we have found an example in which an image sharpness issue can be understood only by following the illumination.
 Here are actual measurements of the shutter area functions of two early automatic Polaroid cameras, from about 1972 and 1976.
 The closing command will come earlier or later with different light levels.
 The lack of symmetry reduces the possible error from variations in closing speed, and also makes the closing fast enough to cut off the exposure from a chemical flash bulb.

 [References: Plummer, W.T., "Photographic Shutters: Better Pictures with a Reconsideration of Shutter Efficiency" Appl.
 Optics 16 (7) 1914-1917 ( 1977).
 "Use of Optical Concepts to Design and Tolerance Non-Optical Parts of the Photographic System" W. T. Plummer.
 Opt.
 Soc. of Am. mtg. on Applied Optics, Rochester, NY , May 1982.]
 I find it amusing that early photographers used the term "shutter efficiency" as a measure of the rectangularity of their camera aperture funtions, a concept that has meaning only for correcting the reading from a separate light meter.
 The discussion here shows that "shutter efficiency" should NOT be considered a virtue when designing an automatic camera, as it is actually a liability for image formation!

-In the design of the automatic-exposure electronics, a question was once raised about the exposure compensation that might have to be applied because of changes in the focus setting.
+* Some f/# system issues: The SX-70 folding SLR camera offers continuous focus from infinity to 10.4 inches (26 cm) by a very small motion of the plano-convex front lens element, in a four-element lens.
+The aperture stop, an iris-shutter, is in a fixed plane between the third and fourth elements.
+[References: U.S. Patent #3,695,750 (1972) J.G.
+Baker; W.T.
+Plummer "Unusual Optics of the Polaroid SX-70 Land Camera" Appl.
+Optics 21, 196-202 (1982)] In the design of the automatic-exposure electronics, a question was once raised about the exposure compensation that might have to be applied because of changes in the focus setting.
 After all, it was argued, a displacement of that front element to focus near to the camera will reduce the focal length of the lens, and will even increase the size of the entrance pupil.
 Since the f/# of a lens is defined as the former divided by the latter, it would decrease, and we should have to compensate for it by reducing the exposure time.

+We then discussed the difference in meaning between the infinity f/# of a lens and the effective f/# at the film.
+We discussed the (1+m) correction factor for the f/# that is applied in macro photography, to compensate for bellows extension, and we discussed the correction to that correction that is made when the lens has entrance and exit pupils of different size.
+And we argued about whether these many influences would really cancel each other .
 But all of this labor can be saved if we once more introduce the ant.
 What the ant sees from the film plane is the exit pupil of the lens.
 Since the aperture stop and the element after it do not change with focus in this camera, the exit pupil also does not change position or size with focus.
 Only the fully transparent front element moves with focus; so the ant can see perfectly well (and very quickly) that no such exposure compensation is needed!
+Notice that the aperture stop in an optical system can be tilted, made thick, or made astigmatic, or given unusual spectral properties, to achieve a system benefit not otherwise available.
+[References: U.S. Patent #3,877,044; Apri18, 1975; "Reflex Camera Viewing System with Stigmatic Exit Pupil" W.T.
+Plummer; U.S. Patent #4,687,926; August 18, 1987; "Spectrally Filtered Lens Producing Plural f-Numbers with Different Spectral Characteristics" W.T.
+Plurnmer].

 * Multimode optical fiber coupling with lensed connectors: